Industry Standard Coding Identification

 Industry Standard Coding Identification (ISCI; /ˈɪzki/ IZ-kee), also known as Industry Standard Commercial Identification) was a standard created to identify commercials that aired on TV in the United States, for ad agencies and advertisers from 1970.

 History

-ISCI was invented in 1970 by David Webster Dole with the backing of the American Association of Advertising Agencies (4As), the Association of National Advertisers (ANA), the National Association of Broadcasters (NAB), the SRA and the Television Bureau of Advertising (TVB) and it was maintained and operated by Dole until 1992, when the 4As and the ANA bought ISCI from Dole.
-In 2003, ISCI was to be replaced by Ad-ID.
+ISCI was invented in 1970 by David Webster Dole with the backing of the American Association of Advertising Agencies (4As), the Association of National Advertisers (ANA), the National Association of Broadcasters (NAB), the SRA and the Television Bureau of Advertising (TVB).
+It was maintained and operated by Dole until 1992, when the 4As and the ANA bought ISCI from Dole.
+In 2003, ISCI was replaced by Ad-ID as the official industry standard.
 Whilst ISCI has a replacement in Ad-ID it still has uses in legacy applications.